It was a very interesting meeting and also gave me the possibility to visit, in Birmingham (picture below),

 and then with Sean.
 I got some very good advise on the timing and other useful tips.

 After the katas Sean directed a brief warm up and subsequently the lesson was driven by Derek Raybould.
 Fortunately my initial worries of one and half hour shai were cleared since we started with basic suburi and after we wear the men we did several rounds of big men, kote kaeshi men, kote debana kote men and finally kirikaeshi.
 Subsequently we started mawarigeiko I had the chance to practice nearly with everybody.
 Unfortunately I could not fight with Christopher we never managed to get in front of each other during the mawarigeiko.
 At the end of the training all people made a large circle and we did ippon shobu.
 When I was in the center I moved from judan kamae, which I used over all mawarigeiko, to jodan kamae.
 Since I am studying it, I try to apply it always at the end of jigeiko practice.
-I am still not so good in jodan but I like the posture very much and the only way to learn it is to practice.
+I am still not so good in jodan but I like the posture very much and the only way to learn it is to practice.and Malcolm Goodwin.
+The British kindness was perfectly represented by these two gentlemen.
+They offer me to pick me up and and bring me back at the hotel after training.

 I was very proud of me since I managed to get to the end of the training without stopping although I was very exhausted at the end.
 As usual when a kendo session ends I am happy because I am tired but also disappointed since it is finished and I like the practice so much.